enkidevs/react-search-input/README.md

 Class of the Component (in addition of `search-input`).

+##### inputType

+The  type (e.g. "text" or "search") of the underlying `<input>` element.
+Default is "search" but you may want to use "text" to prevent browser-specific defaults that are hard to correct with CSS (e.g. round corners on iOS Safari).

 ##### onChange

 Function called when the search term is changed (will be passed as an argument).